TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/transform-traffic/response-headers.md

 With the header transform middleware you can append or delete any number of headers to ensure that the response contains the information required by your client.
 You can enrich the response by adding contextual data that is held by Tyk but not included in the original response from the upstream.

 This middleware changes only the headers and not the payload.
-You can, however, combine this with the [Response Body Tranform]({{< ref "advanced-configuration/transform-traffic/response-body" >}}) to apply more complex transformation to responses.
+You can, however, combine this with the [Response Body Transform]({{< ref "advanced-configuration/transform-traffic/response-body" >}}) to apply more complex transformation to responses.

 There are related [Request Header Transform]({{< ref "transform-traffic/request-headers" >}}) middleware (at API-level and endpoint-level) that provide the same functionality on the request from a client, prior to it being proxied to the upstream.